Institute of Forensic Science, Mumbai

-The Institute of Forensic Science, Mumbai (IFSC Mumbai) is an institute of higher education in Mumbai, India which offers courses leading to a BSc degree in forensic science and a Master of Forensic Science (two years).
+The institute offers courses leading to a BSc degree in forensic science and a Master of Forensic Science (two years).
 The second year is specialisation in various branches of forensics and a postgraduate diploma in forensic science and related law, and a postgraduate diploma in digital and cyber forensic and related law.

 IFSC Mumbai is housed on the grounds of the Institute of Science, an institute for postgraduate teaching and research.